How To Manage Anxiety

 The differences in anxiety have to do with the severity and the form in which the anxiety presents itself.
 For instance, there is Post-Traumatic Stress Disorder (PTSD) which is commonly known among military veterans.
-When you think about PTSD, try and consider yourself being in a situation in which you witnessed something life changing.
+When you think about PTSD, try and consider yourself being in a situation in which you witnessed something life-changing.
 Maybe a close friend passing right in front of you…

 This event will become a part of you and such – cause anxiety.
 The anxiety in PTSD can be noted when the person hears noises that relate to the event, sees someone that resembles the event, or an environment that resembles that of the event.
 Symptoms can include: nightmares, excessive sweating, hand tremors, and/or avoidance of anything that relates to the traumatic event as that may incline the person to experience anxiety.

-The example is called Post-Traumatic Stress Disorder (PTSD).
+An example is called Post-Traumatic Stress Disorder (PTSD).
 It is one of many forms of anxiety.

-For today’s topic I want to focus on generalized anxiety.
+For today’s topic, I want to focus on generalized anxiety.
 Which basically means exactly what it says: a general form of anxiety.

 What are common symptoms of anxiety I may experience?

 - Consistent worry over things in your life that you often have limited control over.
 For instance, “will the people at the party like me”; “will my boyfriend’s family or friends like me”.

 - Hand tremors, rapid heartbeat, or excessive worry when in an uncomfortable situation.

 - States of daydreaming.
 You basically pretend to listen to someone but at the middle or end of the conversation you are sitting there like “what did they just say?”